opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 The following links outline the feature deliverables from participating Anuket projects in the Kali release.
-Each of the participating projects provides detailed descriptions about the delivered features including use cases, implementation, and configuration specifics in the project documentation.
+Each of the participating projects provides detailed descriptions about the features delivered including use cases, implementation, and configuration specifics in the project documentation.

-The following Configuration Guides and User Guides assume that the reader already has some knowledge about a given project's specifics and deliverables.
-These Guides are intended to be used following the installation with an Anuket installer to allow users to deploy and implement feature delivered by Anuket.
+The following Configuration Guides and User Guides assume that the reader already has some knowledge about a given project's specifics and capabilities.
+These Guides are intended to allow users to deploy and implement features that are part of the Anuket Kali release.

 If you are unsure about the specifics of a given project, please refer to the Anuket wiki page at http://wiki.anuket.io for more details.